blazexnz/blazexnz.github.io/meta.ads-dashboard/readme.md

 ## Features

 ### Phases
-- Phase 01 — Research 🔍
+- Phase 01 — Mock Up Test 🎨
 - Phase 02 — Testing 🧪
 - Phase 03 — Scaling 🚀
-- Phase 04 — Retention 🔁
+- Phase 04 — Optimising ⚙️
 - Each phase has its own metrics, targets, objectives, and daily actions

 ### Metrics
 - Enter your values and instantly see pass ✓ or fail ✗
 - Colour-coded cards (green / red) for at-a-glance review
 - Target badges show the goal on every card
+- Dollar fields use auto-decimal input — type `70` to get `$0.70`
 - Score bar summarises how many metrics are passing

 ### Export
 - **PNG** — screenshot of the full dashboard
 - **PDF** — printable document
 - **Plain Text** — download as `.txt`
-- **Copy to Clipboard** — paste into Slack, Notes, email
+- **Copy to Clipboard** — pastes phase name + metrics + score, ready for Slack, Notes, email

 ### Design
 - Night mode by default